jode-reflact/quantumsafe-blockchain-project/README.md

 This project uses liboqs for quantum-safe algorithms, which needs to be build before.
 This can be done following these steps: https://github.com/open-quantum-safe/liboqs#quickstart
 ### liboqs-python
-To use the C library liboqs a python-wrapper for this lib needs to be installed.
+To use the C library liboqs, a python-wrapper for this lib needs to be installed.
 Depending on the OS, the manual can be found here: https://github.com/open-quantum-safe/liboqs-python#installation

 ## Python blockchain implementation